tpickering395/SandtrapGameProject/README.md

 * [x] Finalize story and examine it for pacing and dividing it into chapters ("levels" essentially)

-* [ ] Research feasability of using 3D elements such as a town/hub that is rendered in 3D.
+* ~~[ ] Research feasability of using 3D elements such as a town/hub that is rendered in 3D.~~  < Transition to 3

 * [ ] Refine game mechanic concepts through implementation and testing.

 ### Technical Roadmap

-* [x] Replace current placeholder tiles/textures with thematic ones that make sense with the current iteration of the story (sandstone, desert-esque)
+* ~~[x] Replace current placeholder tiles/textures with thematic ones that make sense with the current iteration of the story (sandstone, desert-esque)~~
+*  [ ] Create simple dev level with a player object and a flatgrass-style world.

+*  [ ] Flesh out how we want Items to work.

 * [ ] Create interface for customizing controls (and accompanying custom back-end)

 * [ ] Complete glue between inventory back-end and the front-end.

-* [ ] Create foundation for attack/item animations (sword swinging, arrow firing, etc).
-Through scripting or built-in Unity?
+* [ ] ~~Create foundation for attack/item animations (sword swinging, arrow firing, etc).
+Through scripting or built-in Unity?~~  Build this now in 3D via models

-* [ ] Build equipable framework for weapons and armor.
+* [ ] Build equipable framework for weapons and armor. < This should be integrated well with the Item system.

 ##### Carried over from previous roadmap